Injured in an Accident While Riding in an Uber or Lyft?

 $5 Million Bus Accidents

-What Makes a Rideshare Accident Different Than a Regular Car Accident?
+What Makes a Rideshare Accident Different Than a Regular Auto Accident?

-Rideshare services are making it easier for riders to get from point A to point B. According to a study from the Pew Research Center, 36 percent of Americans have used a rideshare service like Lyft or Uber at some point.
-However, these types of services also have their dangers, including car accidents.
-When you’re in a rideshare accident, there are a lot of potentially liable parties involved, including rideshare drivers, the rideshare company, and more.
+Rideshare services make it easier for riders to get from point A to point B. According to a study from the Pew Research Center, 36 percent of Americans have used a rideshare service like Lyft or Uber at some point.
+However, these services also have their dangers, including car accidents.
+When you’re in a rideshare accident, many potentially liable parties are involved, including rideshare drivers, the rideshare company, and more.
 For that reason, if you’ve been in a rideshare accident, you’ll want an experienced rideshare accident attorney on your side.

-An accident involving a rideshare vehicle and rideshare driver presents a unique set of circumstances.
-It’s not the same as an accident with a regular passenger vehicle, but it’s also a bit different from a traditional commercial vehicle accident.
-Uber and Lyft drivers typically use their personal vehicles to provide transportation to rideshare passengers.
-Uber and Lyft drivers do not need to have a commercial driver’s license or purchase commercial auto insurance as opposed to a taxi driver.
+An accident involving a rideshare vehicle and a rideshare driver presents a unique set of circumstances.
+It’s not the same as an accident with a regular passenger vehicle, but also a bit different from a traditional commercial vehicle accident.
+Uber and Lyft drivers typically use their vehicles to transport rideshare passengers.
+Uber and Lyft drivers do not need a commercial driver’s license or purchase commercial auto insurance as opposed to a taxi driver.

 However, the rideshare company does provide commercial insurance coverage while the driver is on-duty.
-This means the passenger is either in the vehicle at the time of the accident or a request for the ride has been accepted.
-So, who is financially liable for any injuries resulting from the accident will depend on your particular circumstances.
+This means the passenger was either in the vehicle at the time of the accident or a request for the ride had been accepted.
+So, who is financially liable for any injuries resulting from the accident will depend on your circumstances.

 Regardless of how the accident happened, you should report the incident to Lyft or Uber through their app as soon as possible.